Multi-Jurisdiction KYC Challenge

 - Flood of name screening and transaction monitoring alerts: Name

-Screening and Fraud and Money Laundering Monitoring (FAML) products are notoriously known to generate a flood of alerts during batch scans, that the compliance departments remain submerged under, most of their productive time.
+Screening and Fraud and Money Laundering Monitoring (FAML) products are notorious at generating a flood of alerts during batch scans, that the compliance departments remain submerged under, most of their productive time.
 To a large extent, static alert generation rules are responsible for this deluge.

 - Missing audit trails and historical look-backs: At times, regulatory scrutiny or ad-hoc investigations of fraud, money laundering and other financial crime trails could reach up to your institution, owing to your customer's illegal dealings.
 In such situations, it is expected that your institution did all the due diligence needed to detect any suspicious activity of such customers, right from the very beginning of their relationships.
 This cannot be demonstrated without fully auditable processes that are backed by audit trails and historical look-backs, extending for 5 or more years.
 And this again is impossible to manage without automated processes that would ensure quick responses to regulatory requests with supporting documentation.
 It further ensures effectively managing the risks of regulatory action and financial penalties for violations.